New Signature Validation in Salesforce CLI Plugins

-For CI and CD jobs, we have provided a mechanism whereby you can whitelist the plugins that you trust, even if they are not signed.
+For CI and CD jobs, we have provided a mechanism whereby you can allowlist the plugins that you trust, even if they are not signed.
 This prevents the CLI from prompting you to explicitly trust the unsigned plugin.
-If a plugin’s name is listed in the whitelist, then instead of getting a prompt to trust the unsigned plugin, it will be installed automatically with a message indicating the plugin is trusted because it’s whitelisted.
+If a plugin’s name is listed in the allowlist, then instead of getting a prompt to trust the unsigned plugin, it will be installed automatically with a message indicating the plugin is trusted because it’s allowlisted.

-Creating a whitelist is currently a manual process and requires that you add a specific file the CLI configuration directory.
+Creating an allowlist is currently a manual process and requires that you add a specific file the CLI configuration directory.